PaulRouanet/ros2_control_bolt/ros2_control_bolt_tuto/Forward_Position_Bolt.md

 - Open a new terminal, source ros and do a colcon build if you have change something

-- Run in this terminal the bolt_system_position_only file (if you don't know how, follow the previous tutorial) :
+- Run in this terminal the `bolt_system_position_only` file (if you don't know how, follow the previous tutorial) :

       ros2 launch ros2_control_bolt_bringup bolt_system_position_only.launch.py

-- When it running you have 2 way to run the bolt_forward_position_publisher controller :
+- When it running you have 2 way to run the `bolt_forward_position_publisher` **controller** :

-    - First, look in the file bolt_system_position_only at DeclareLaunchArgument line 54 and see the default_value.
-Normally, if haven't change anything you will see forward_position_controller, and it's the controller we need to launch, it is already launch in the file we just need to launch the file :
+    - First, look in the file `bolt_system_position_only` at `DeclareLaunchArgument` line 54 and see the default_value.
+Normally, if haven't change anything you will see `forward_position_controller`, and it's the controller we need to launch, it is already launch in the file we just need to launch the file :

         - Open a new Terminal, source ros